Margaryta-Maletz/rsschool-cv/cv.md

 1. My name is ***Marharyta*** Malets.
 2. My phone number is __+375 (29) 352-26-92__.
 My email is <rita_maletz@mail.ru>.
    <hr>
 3. I like learn and I do it very well.
-I studied prograaming in RS-school in 2021.
+I studied programming in RS-school in 2021.
 I started working in EPAM in August 2021.
    <hr>
 4. I know HTML, CSS, JS and ReactJS quite good for my work.
 5. Example primitive code: